abarker/pytest-helper/doc/sphinx_docs/index.rst

 The pytest-helper package provides several functions which make it easier to set up and run unit tests in Python using the `pytest <http://pytest.org>`_ testing framework.
-For example, there is a function to make files self-testing whenever they are executed as scripts, and a function to simplify modifying the Python search path.
+For example, there is a function to make modules self-testing whenever they are executed as scripts, and a function to simplify making modifications to the Python search path.
 One of the most useful features is that relative pathnames are relative to the file in which they occur.
 This package makes use of pytest but is independent of the official pytest project.

 Two kinds of helper functions are provided.
 The first kind are intended to make it easier to run pytest on a test file or files, and the second kind are